Tuition fee - Master´s degrees in English at NTNU

 Please notify us by sending an e-mail to opptak@ntnu.no.

-- If you reject your admission to the study programme after 1 August, but before the registration deadline of 15 September, a cancellation fee of 5000 NOK will be taken from your tuition fee deposit/invoice payment(s).
-You will receive a refund of the remaining tuition fee deposit/invoice payment(s).
+If you decide to withdraw from your study place after August 15th but before the registration deadline on September 15th, a fee of 5000 NOK will be deducted from your tuition fee.
+The rest of the tuition fee will be refunded.

-- If you withdraw from your studies later than 15 September, there will be no refund of the tuition fee.
+If you opt to cancel your studies after September 15th, you will not receive a refund of the tuition fee.

 Questions regarding refund can be directed to immigration-QA@st.ntnu.no